Volunteer with us.

 Freshwater Invertebrate Monitoring Programme

-There are a number of reasons for collecting information about the Styx River and its tributaries.
+There are a number of reasons for collecting information about the invertebrates in the Pūharakekenui/Styx river and its tributaries.
 These include:

 • To monitor habitat, aquatic plants and invertebrate communities over time.